wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 3. The above screenshot shows an example of the captcha position on your WordPress **Admin Log In** area.
 Placing a captcha here can significantly block automated log in attempts.

 4. The above screenshot shows the **Anti-Spam Filter** options of the AlphaOmega Captcha & Anti-Spam Filter WordPress Settings panel.
 You can create your own **Custom Anti-Spam Filter List** to block all spam Comments from being sent to you.
 Enter as many spam-related keywords or phrases as you like.
 This gives you complete control over which Comments are blocked.
-Comment Form **Name**, **E-mail**, **URL** and **Comment**/**Message** elements can be filtered for inappropriate content.
+All Comment Form elements including **Name**, **E-mail**, **URL** and **Comment**/**Message** can be filtered for inappropriate content.

 5. The above screenshot shows the **Anti-Spam Filter** options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
 A polite message is advisable.